 In late 2017 some Transit Vans started coming with large screen radio displays, back up cameras and Sat Nav, in almost all cases Ford removed the AUX input socket, so your main options are the JB 6 portable or for a more integrated system, the installed PA 63 – PA 64.

 The 2020 Transit vans have received a major interior update with a stereo and dash control design, including the removal of the AUX input socket.
 For 2020 and up, the portable option is the JB 6 and the installed options are the PA 63 and PA 64.
 Installation can easily be done by any car stereo installer in about 2 hours and we have installation sheets posted on our “Tech Info” tab.
+To speed up the installation and eliminate the “which wire do I cut” question, check out our TH Ford T harness, it makes the installation of our PA 63 or PA 64 plug and play, and no wire cutting.

 Almost all of these vans came with a 3.5mm AUX input socket on the front of the stereo, so connection of our PA 5 series systems is a breeze.
 An equally simple option is the JB 6 portable PA speaker system.